 Management is responsible for the other information.
-The other information comprises annual report but does not include the separate financial statements and our auditor's report thereon.
-The annual report is expected to be made available to us after our audit report date.
+The other information comprises the Annual report but does not include the separate financial statements and our auditor's report thereon, which is expected to be made available to us after that date.

-Our opinion on the separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the separate financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-In connection with our audit of the separate financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the separate financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.